guesswho1234/Rex/README.md

 Rex is developed by [Sebastian Bachler] and is still a work in progress.

+## Demo

+Demo access can be requested via e-mail.

 ## System Resources

 For Rex to operate properly, make sure that the following resources are available on your system: